dusandjovanovic/progressive-webapp-geolocation/README.md

 ## Progressive web application with Geolocation

-Web application for realtime collaborative **geolocation sahring with metadata**.
-Made possible with MERN, this stack consists of MongoDB, Express, **React w/ Redux, and Node.js**.
-This repository is technically a fork of [https://github.com/dusandjovanovic/structured](/structured) since an integral part of code-base is being shared.
+Web application for realtime collaborative **geolocation and metadata sharing**.
+Made possible with MERN, this stack consists of MongoDB, Express, **React w/ Redux, and Node.js**.<br>
+This repository is technically a fork of [/structured](https://github.com/dusandjovanovic/structured) since an integral part of code-base is being shared.

 ### `npm start`